0xshiku/top-rating/README.md

 I decided to create a small web boilerplate for this project.
 This will give an idea of how I like to organize my code and will give some structure for us to reason about later.

-To run the project, make sure you have docker installed and simply run:
+To run the project, make sure you have go installed and simply run:

 ```
 go run ./cmd/main.go